The Welcome to Demon School! Iruma-kun Season 3 release date is confirmed for October 8, 2022, the Fall 2022 anime season.

 From a financial perspective, the first Blu-Ray/DVD disc volume of Season 1 only sold 391 in its first week in Japan.
 However, the anime is regularly featured in the top 10 of Crunchyroll’s Popular Anime list, with the second season often being higher than notable competitors like The Slime Diaries, To Your Eternity, Higehiro, Tokyo Revengers, and How NOT To Summon a Demon Lord.

-Since the third season was announced on September 11, 2021, it’s predicted that the Welcome to Demon School!
-Iruma-kun Season 3 release date will be in late 2022 or early 2023.
+Since the third season was announced on September 11, 2021, it was successfully predicted that the Welcome to Demon School!
+Iruma-kun Season 3 release date would be in late 2022.